 One great way to eliminate card clutter while still sending those good wishes would be to use ecards for people that are on their computers a lot.
 This cuts down on paper, you spend less on the card and postage, and you still get to say Hi over the festive period.

 Only send to a few people – tell everyone that you are going to donate to a chosen charity what you would have spent on cards this year, and you may start a trend!

-It is all too easy to go mad with decorations, and I for one am a sucker for anything sparkly around the house over Christmas – but it can get out of hand.
+It is all too easy to go crazy with the Christmas decorations, and I for one am a sucker for anything sparkly around the house over Christmas – but it CAN get out of hand.

 Less is most definitely more where decorations are concerned.
 A few key pieces can make much more impact than loads of bits and bobs as you can see them more clearly and appreciate them more.